Golden Dome (missile defense system): Announcement

-On May 20, 2025, U.S. president Donald Trump announced plans for a new space-based missile defense system called the "Golden Dome."
-Intended to shield the United States from long-range and hypersonic missile threats, the system draws inspiration from Israel's Iron Dome but is significantly broader in scope.
+On May 20, 2025, U.S. president Donald Trump announced plans for a new space-based missile defense system called the "Golden Dome" intended to shield the United States from long-range and hypersonic missiles.
+The name alludes to Israel's Iron Dome but the system is planned to be orders of magnitude broader in scope.
+Technical details and deployment plans were not released.

-Trump stated the project would be completed within three years and cost approximately $175 billion.
-General Michael A. Guetlein of the U.S. Space Force has been appointed to lead the initiative.
-A down payment of $25 billion for Golden Dome was included in a Republican reconciliation spending bill.
-The Congressional Budget Office estimated that it could cost between $161 billion and $542 billion over 20 years, while Republican Senators involved in the program predicted the end cost would be "trillions of dollars."
-General Guetlein was officially nominated as Golden Dome's direct reporting program manager in June 2025 and confirmed by the Senate in July 2025.
-He assumed the position on July 21, 2025.
+Trump said the project would be completed within three years and cost about $175 billion, a feasibility, timeline, and price estimate that were quickly and widely disputed.
+The Congressional Budget Office estimated that it could cost between $161 billion and $542 billion over 20 years, while Republican senators involved in the program predicted it would ultimately cost "trillions of dollars."

-Defense contractors, including SpaceX, Palantir, Anduril and Lockheed Martin are reportedly vying for involvement, while experts have expressed doubts over the timeline, feasibility, and cost.
-Specific technical details and deployment plans have not yet been released.